vivirenremoto/full_code_alchemist/README.md

 # Notes

-In each problem the programming languages are arranged alphabetically.
+- In each problem the programming languages solutions are arranged alphabetically.
+- If you know a better solution for a problem the pull request are welcome.